 First of all, it may be worth visiting your doctor to discuss your balance issues.
 There’s a tendency, as we get older, to put things down to ‘age’.
 This can mean that we don’t seek medical attention for issues which could be treated or managed.

-Of course, we will experience some decline with age, but that doesn’t mean everything can simply be attributed to ageing.
+Of course, we will experience some decline with age, but that doesn’t mean everything can simply be attributed to aging.

 There may be other factors affecting your balance.
 Your doctor will be able to advise on possible investigations or interventions.